 "If your brother sins against you, go and rebuke him in private.
 If he listens to you, you have won your brother.Matthew 18:15(HCSB)

-In like manner, if a brother wrongs us it is important to address the issue, so as to prevent it from fostering into bitterness or resentment, but it should be carried out in humility and grace - and it should be addressed in private.
-The first important step in addressing such as issue it to go to the person privately and explain the fault or wrong-doing, while speaking the truth in love.
+In like manner, if a brother wrongs us it is important to address the issue, so as to prevent it from fostering into bitterness or resentment.
+It should be carried out in humility and grace, and it should be addressed in private.
+The first important step in addressing such as issue it to go to the person privately and explain the fault or wrongdoing while speaking the truth in love.
 And we are told that if he listens to you, you have won your brother.

-Heavenly Father, may the words of Christ dwell in me richly and help me to speak the truth in love in every situation that I may face.
-May the words of my mouth and the meditation of my heart be always acceptable in Your sight, O Lord, my Rock and my Redeemer, in Whose name I pray, AMEN.
+Heavenly Father, may the words of Christ dwell in me richly, and help me to speak the truth in love in every situation that I may face.
+May the words of my mouth and the meditation of my heart be always acceptable in Your sight, O Lord, my Rock and my Redeemer.
+In Jesus' name, AMEN.